Kostas93MJT/Code-Samples/README.md

 ### Files

 The key files for the API in terms of the immediate interface the user sees and interacts are the files contained in the ELTA folder.
 First and foremost, the ***index.html*** file contains all the stuff that the user sees and clicks on whereas the ***js/mainCode.js*** file contains the Angular controller and functions used by the app in order to manage and present the data.
 Finally ***js/serverCommands.php*** requests the data from the database via queries and returns it in JSON format.

+It should be mentioned that these files are samples from the project and by no means are they capable of building the aforementioned platform on their own.

-* ## Hellenic Open University API (EDUPLATFORM folder)
+* ## Hellenic Open University Platform (EDUPLATFORM folder)

 ### Description